DigitalCampus/oppia-docs/implementers/permissions/quickstart.rst

 * If the course being updated is one that the content creator had already published, then they don't need any extra permissions.
-* If the course being update is one that someone has previously published, the content creator will need specific permission to publish this course (see:
+* If the course being updated is one that someone else has previously published, the content creator will need specific permission to publish this course (see:
   :ref:`permission-user-add-republish`)